markusbuchholz/digital_twin_blueboat/README.md

 # Digital Twin Blue Boat

-Following repository offers baseline concepr for the research purposes.
-The conpet follows the Digital Twin concept where virtual representation of BlueBoat is simulated (offline programming) and once the motion is satisiffie the program can be deploy to real vehicle.
-Duirng the motion of real boat is is possible to check the performacne of the robot in the simualtion and comparere the results.
+The following repository offers a baseline concept for research purposes.
+The concept follows the Digital Twin concept, where a virtual representation of BlueBoat is simulated (offline programming).
+Once the motion is satisfied, the program can be deployed to a real vehicle.
+During the motion of the real boat, it is possible to check the performance of the robot in the simulation and compare the results.